What's Trending in Valentine Nails for 2026

 What to Do If You Get Lifting or Chips

 If you notice lifting at the edges or small chips, don't pick at them.
-I know it's so tempting, but picking turns a small fixable issue into major damage.
+Picking turns a small fixable issue into major damage.
 Instead:

 - File down any sharp edges gently with a fine-grit file